-Dec.
-2nd: Competitors will individually receive their scores from the GO Competition administrator.
+July 16th, 2021: Competitors will individually receive their scores from the GO Competition administrator.
 Results will not be posted on the website at this time.
-Competitors may self-test their final event codebase on their own systems to confirm that they were well-evaluated on the GO platform.
+Competitors may self-test their Trial 3 event codebase on their own systems to confirm that they were well-evaluated on the GO platform.
 Competitors may request time to self-test a limited set of datasets on the GO Competition platform with ARPA-E approval.

-Note: We do not expect that every competitor will be able to re-run every scenario on the platform in two weeks; competitors should use logs or error files to prioritize any scenarios that appear to have issues and could potentially require re-testing.
+Note: We do not expect that every competitor will be able to re-run every scenario on the platform in one week; competitors should use logs or error files to prioritize any scenarios that appear to have issues and could potentially require re-testing.

-Dec.
-13th: If a competitor finds that any of their scores were adversely affected by an issue unrelated to their approach/codebase, that competitor may submit up to five scenarios for the GO Competition Administrator to re-evaluate on the GO Competition platform.
-Competitors should include a description of the perceived issue to receive this official re-evaluation of up to five of their scenarios from the final event.
+July 23rd, 2021: If a competitor finds that any of their scores were adversely affected by an issue unrelated to their approach/codebase, that competitor may submit up to five scenarios for the GO Competition Administrator to re-evaluate on the GO Competition platform.
+Competitors should include a description of the perceived issue to receive this official re-evaluation of up to five of their scenarios from Trial 3 event.
 Competitors may refer to their error logs or any other helpful information while describing the issue.

 Valid issues may include:

 - Platform, configuration, or hardware settings that are inconsistent with the specifications provided on the competition website